a11yproject/a11yproject.com/_posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 ## Reader Mode

 This mode is a feature found in most web browsers.
-When activated, it takes the main part of a web page and converts it into a format that is easier to read.
+When activated, it takes the content identified as the primary content of a web page and converts it into a format that is easier to read.

 Part of this easier reading experience involves removing most, if not all the surrounding content.
 This includes things like headers, footers, sidebars, comments, etc.